fengxia41103/myblog/content/thoughts/mid night.md

-progress, that people nowadays have a lot more problems than before, but it's because we now have a name for it (before Dad, I challenge anyone in China has regarded his situation in any medical sense &mdash; dementia, alzheimer).
+progress, that people nowadays have a lot more problems than before, but it's because we now have a name for it (before Dad, I challenge anyone in China has regarded his situation in any medical sense &mdash; dementia, Alzheimer).
 So let them laugh, **ignorance is the recipe for happiness, indeed**.

 Data collection and so called profiling of a customer or a citizen (as